Retail Management: 15 Ways to Increase Profit Margins

 What this retailer didn’t realize is this:

 Discounts can work, but sparingly.
-A quarterly promotions schedule is a good idea.
-And limit the discounting.
+A quarterly promotions schedule is a good idea, and the discounting should be limited.

 4. Cut waste